ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/monitoring/index.md

 By default, Sysdig opens its **Overview by Process** dashboard, which has panels showing stats about CPU, memory, and networking.
 This is one of Sysdig's **Default Dashboards** (i.e. built-in dashboards).

-These are the cumulative totals for all of the pods running in the cluster.
+These are the cumulative totals for all the pods running in the cluster.
 Hover over a graph and a key pops up to list the pods and show each one's color.

 - Expand your cluster and namespace, then select your deployment